SkywingJam/MCD-AU-Shift-to-ics/README.md

 ### Reporting Issues

 If you encounter any issues or have suggestions for improvements, please open an issue in the issue tracker of this repository.

+## Permissions & Privacy

+### Permissions
+- **Scripting:** Required to inject the parsing script into the roster page to extract shift details.
+- **Storage:** Used to store local settings or temporary data needed for generating the calendar file.
+- **Host Permissions:** The extension requires access to `https://myrestaurant.mcdonalds.com.au/*` to read the roster data directly from the page.

+### Privacy
+- **Local Processing:** All data extraction and file generation happen locally within your browser.
+- **No Data Collection:** This extension does not collect, store, or transmit your personal information or roster details to any external servers.
+- **Open Source:** The code is open source and can be inspected to verify its behavior.

 ## Disclaimers